unparalleled-js/docs-1/connectors/coupa/purchase-order-actions.md

 ____________
 ### Input fields for purchase order actions
-These actions requires a single input which is the purchase order's internal Coupa ID.
+These actions require a single input which is the purchase order's internal Coupa ID.
 When run, it will find that specific purchase order on Coupa and close/cancel it.
 If you currently do not have the specific internal Coupa ID, you can use our `search objects` to search purchase orders based on other attributes and use the resultant output which contains the internal Coupa ID.

 ### Close purchase order
 When this action is executed in a recipe, it finds and closes the purchase order denoted in the step input.